Logitech G640 Mouse Pad Review

 Feel:

-As for the bottom side, the Logitech G640 comes with a Logitech Blue rubber underside that sticks very well.
-Throughout a week of playing on it, I’ve had no issues with the mouse pad bunching up anywhere or moving.
+On the underside, the Logitech G640 boasts a Logitech Blue rubber grip that adheres securely to the table surface.
+Even during a week of intensive gameplay, I encountered no problems with the pad bunching up or shifting.

 Mouse Tests:

-This was a pleasure to play on and is now replacing my SteelSeries QCK Heavy as my full-time mouse pad.
+The Logitech G640 proved to be a pleasure to game on, leading me to replace my SteelSeries QCK Heavy as my primary mouse pad.

 Comparison:

-I will update this shortly with a comparison to my SteelSeries QCK Heavy, and will be looking at buying a BenQ Zowie G-SR mouse pad.
+I plan to update this review shortly, comparing the Logitech G640 with my SteelSeries QCK Heavy, and potentially exploring the purchase of a BenQ Zowie G-SR mouse pad.

 Conclusion: